· course-lesson · 34 min read

 Let’s break down what we did:

-• Notice how we are now using Component property of the Route Object and not element, this simple changes means that it is now React-Router which instantiates the page component, at the time and with the props that it now controls.
+• We are now using Component property of the Route Object and not element, this simple changes means that it is now React-Router which instantiates the page component, at the time and with the props that it now controls.
+This allows the loader to be run before the page component.

 export async function loader() {